QCDHUB/database/wzrv/README.md

 * Observables: (always differental in eta and integrated over pT)
   * SSA: Single-spin asymmetry
   * DSA: Double-spin asymmetry
-* 2015 is the same as 2008, with systematic errors treated as correlated instead of uncorrelated

 ## Tables used in current analyses